Pavel-2004/optimization-progam/README.md

 # optimization-progam
-This program takes a floder of backup files from a database and finds all of the needed information about them such as name, size, row count.
+This program takes a folder of backup files from a database and finds all of the needed information about them such as name, size, row count.
 It takes all of that information and writes it down into a CSV file so it could be further used in graphing in excel.

 2018